CarlP97/RES-Labo-SMTP/README.md

 The campaign is run like this : you make a list of victims, a list of prank to send, a list of CCs and BCCs that will be witnesses to your prank and you choose a number of groups.
 The victims are placed in the different groups.
 Among the members of each group, one is chosen to be the sender of the prank.
 A prank from the list is then sent  from the sender to the other members of his group, with all of the CCs and BCCs.

+## Running the application

+When you make a `mvn clean install`, the resulting .jar is placed in the target/ directory.
+To run the jar, you must move it in the same place as the config directory.
+The program must be able to access the files **config.properties**, **messages.utf8** and **victims.utf8** with the path `./config/<file>`.

 ## Installation of a mock SMTP server

 The client needs a connection to a SMTP server to be working.
 If you want to test your pranks before sending them for real  or just have fun with the tool without consequences, you should use a [mock](https://en.wikipedia.org/wiki/Mock_object) SMTP server.
 A docker image of the project [MockMock](https://github.com/tweakers/MockMock) is included for this purpose.
 In the directory `docker` you need to first run the script `build-image.sh` then `run-container.sh`.
 By default, the image makes the SMTP server run on port 2525 and the web interface on port 8083.
 You can change that by modifying the command in the script `run-container.sh` like that :